BabarKhanDev/Card-Tracker/README.md

 I also want to be able to take photos of a binder of cards and have that uploaded automatically.

 # How it works
-You place photos of the cards in the directory /cards.
 Right now cards need to be on a plain background.
-The app then uses a homography to warp the image so that the card fills a 300x400 box.
+The app uses a homography to warp the image so that the card fills a 300x400 box.
 The warped image is then passed into a VGG16 feature extractor and the feature is pickled and saved.
 We compare these features to see if the cards are the same.